-- " catch by species and geographical area is estimated during loading and is recorded in terms of the holding tank into which it is placed - " information in relation to the type of set from which the catch is made (associated/FAD/whale/seamount etc.) is recorded for each set - " the tank into which individual catches are loaded is recorded - " no at sea transhipment of catches takes place - " all transhipments takes place in Port Victoria, Seychelles - " all transhipments are witnessed by SFA inspectors - " catches are sorted by species during unloading and reporting of catch quantities is based on final weights for each species from unloading
+- " catch by species and geographical area is estimated during loading and is recorded in terms of the holding tank into which it is placed - " information in relation to the type of set from which the catch is made (associated/FAD/whale/seamount etc.) is recorded for each set - " the tank into which individual catches are loaded is recorded - " no at sea transhipment of catches takes place - " all transhipments takes place in Port Victoria, Seychelles - " all transhipments are witnessed by SFA inspectors

-- " there is accurate catch recording and reporting based on use of electronic log books (Spanish and Seychellois) - " there is 100% inspection of landings in the Seychelles by SFA officers.
+- " catches are sorted by species during unloading and reporting of catch quantities is based on final weights for each species from unloading - " there is accurate catch recording and reporting based on use of electronic log books (Spanish and Seychellois) - " there is 100% inspection of landings in the Seychelles by SFA officers.
 Port state sampling is implemented on all catches in order to verify the breakdown by tuna species - " logbook entries are regularly inspected and cross-checked on completion of in port landings species reporting verification by SFA - " additional Pesquera Echebastar catch logbooks are also maintained and provide a further means of cross checking landed catches - " verified landings data are used for official monitoring of catches and national statistics - " Good cooperation between EU and Spanish regulatory and enforcement authorities and the Seychelles Fishing Authority - " an appropriate level of inspection of landings prior to unloading.
 Officially calibrated weighing systems of landing.
 Periodic inspection of the entire unloading process. - " MCS all Pesqueras Echebastar vessels use VMS and fleet operations are monitored from the FMC in Madrid and within the EEZ of other coastal states within which the fishery may operate.

-A significant feature of the onboard catch handling system is that there are no systems for ensuring that catches from the freeschool fishery are not placed into the same tanks (and therefore mixed) with catches from non-certified fishing activity (such as catches from purse seine sets associated with FAD's and other floating objects, megafauna or seamounts).
+However, a significant feature of the onboard catch handling system at the time of the site visit is that there are no systems for ensuring that catches from the freeschool fishery are not placed into the same tanks (and therefore mixed) with catches from non-certified fishing activity (such as catches from purse seine sets associated with FAD's and other floating objects, megafauna or seamounts).

-In theory it may be possible to verify catch origin by type of set from the mix of tuna present and/or the overall level of bycatch of unwanted species present in holding tanks during unloading, the fact that catches from different types of sets are routinely placed into the same tank means that this is not a sufficiently reliable means of validating that a particular unloaded catches is eligible to be certified.
+In theory it may be possible to verify catch origin by type of set from the mix of tuna present and/or the overall level of bycatch of unwanted species present in holding tanks during unloading, the fact that catches from different types of sets are routinely placed into the same tank means that a the time of the site visit this is not a sufficiently reliable means of validating that a particular unloaded catches is eligible to be certified.

-Therefore, it has been concluded that overall systems in place for the segregation of certified and non-certified catches do not provide a reliable, practical and verifiably robust means of ensuring that certified and non-certified product is not mixed.
+Therefore, it has been concluded that at the time of the site visit overall systems in place for the segregation of certified and non-certified catches do not provide a reliable, practical and verifiably robust means of ensuring that certified and non-certified product is not mixed.
 This does not support overall traceability in the fishery and undermines the certification, as the current system operated does not ensure full traceability.
-This presents a significant challenge to the fishery in the context of MSC labelling of freeschool caught tuna as there is a high risk of certified product being mixed with uncertified product.
+This presents a significant challenge to the fishery in the context of MSC labelling of freeschool caught tuna as there was at the time of the site visit a high risk of certified product being mixed with uncertified product.